fernandamayela/fernandamayela.github.io/_pages/about.md

 My name is Fernanda, I'm a senior at Wellesley College majoring in political science with a minor in computer science.
 As an undergraduate, I have dedicated the past three years to conducting research with MIT's Election Data & Science Lab (MEDSL).
 My research focuses on the impact of linguistic accessibility on political engagement, specifically by analyzing the availability of online multilingual election-related information for individuals facing language barriers.

-I am originally from the Austin, Texas and enjoys readings, cross-stitching, traveling, music and spending time with my dachshund (Coco).
+I am originally from the Austin, Texas and enjoys readings, cross-stitching, traveling, music and spending time with my dachshund (Coco)!

 Research Interests
 ======